-0039: Flu Vaccinations for Adults Ages 18 and Older 0041: Preventive Care and Screening: Influenza Immunization 0226: Influenza Immunization in the ESRD Population (Facility Level) 0431: Influenza Vaccination Coverage Among Healthcare Personnel 0680: Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) 0681: Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) 1659: Influenza Immunization 3070: Preventive Care and Screening: Influenza Immunization (eMeasure companion to t year (e.g. 2014 for the survey fielded in 2015).
-Response Choices: "Yes, No, Don't know" season's influenza immunization.
+0039 Flu Vaccinations for Adults Ages 18 and Older 0041 Preventive Care and Screening: Influenza Immunization 0226 Influenza Immunization in the ESRD Population (Facility Level) 0431 Influenza Vaccination Coverage Among Healthcare Personnel 0680 Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) 0681 Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) 1659 Influenza Immunization 3070 Preventive Care and Screening: Influenza Immunization (eMeasure companion to 0041) Choices: "Yes, No, Don't know" immunization.
 If the performance of the numerator is not met, an eligible clinician can report a valid Denominator Exception for having not administered an influenza vaccination.
-NUMERATOR SPECIFICATIO N: Report one of the following options: CPT Code for Influenza Immunization: •90630, 90653, 90654, and/or bone marrow transplant within the past 6 months (<6 months prior to encounters between October 1 and March 31).
+NUMERATOR SPECIFICATION: Report one of the following options: CPT Code for Influenza Immunization: •90630, 90653, 90654, 90655, 90656, 90657, 90658, 90660, 90661, 90662, 90664,90666, 90667, 90668, 90672, 90673, 90688 OR Quality data code for Influenza Immunization or Prior Receipt: •G8482: Influenza immunization administered or previously received and/or bone marrow transplant within the past 6 months (<6 months prior to encounters between October 1 and March 31).
 Each of the 3 numerator subcategories are to be computed and reported separately.
-Only inactivated vaccine should be used in the ESRD population. categories are mutually exclusive.
-The sum of the four numerator categories should be equal to the denominator. short-stay residents, defined as residents whose length of stay is less than or equal to 100 days.
-Short-stay residents are included in the numerator for the overall measure (NQF #0680) if they meet any of the following criteria during the numerator time window: (1) received the influenza vaccine during the most recent influenza vaccine season, either in the facility (O0250A=1) or outside the facility (O0250C=2) (also computed and reportedly separately as a submeasure); or (2) season who meet any of the following criteria: (1) Resident received the influenza vaccine during the most recent influenza season, either in the facility (O0250A= [1]) or outside the facility (O0250C = [2]) (NQF #0681a, computed separately); or (2) Resident was offered and declined the influenza vaccine (O0250C = [4]) (NQF #0681b, computed separately); or (3) Resident was ineligible due to contraindication(s) (O0250C = [3]) (NQF #0681c, eggs, or for whom the vaccine is not likely to be effective because of bone marrow transplant within the past 6 months, or history of Guillian-Barre Syndrome within 6 weeks after a previous influenza vaccination Data Elements required for the numerator: ICD-10-CM Other Diagnosis Codes ICD-10-PCS Other prior vaccination would include influenza vaccine given since August 1st)
+Only inactivated vaccine should be used in the ESRD population. should be categorized as declined vaccination.
+5. The numerator categories are mutually exclusive.
+The sum of the four numerator categories should be equal to the denominator. computed and reportedly separately as a submeasure.
+Specifications for the three provider type assessment tools are listed below: MDS: Residents are counted if they are shortstay residents, defined as residents whose length of stay is less than or equal to 100 days.
+Short-stay residents are included in the numerator for the overall measure (NQF #0680) if they meet any of the following criteria during the numerator time window: (1) received the influenza vaccine during the most recent influenza vaccine season, either in the facility (O0250A=1) or outside the facility (O0250C=2) (also computed and reportedly separately as a submeasure); or (2) offered and declined the influenza vaccine (O0250C=4) (also computed and reportedly separately as a submeasure); or (3) ineligible due to medical contraindication(s) (O0250C=3) (also computed and reportedly separately as a submeasure).
+Included in the numerator are shortstay residents who meet the criteria on the selected MDS assessment.
+The record selected will be the record with the latest target date that meets all of the following conditions: (1) it has a qualifying reason for assessment (OBRA (A0310A=01,02,03,04,05,0 annual or significant change/correction assessments; PPS 5-, 14-, 30-, 60-, 90-day, or readmission/return assessments; or discharge assessment with or without return anticipated) during the most recently selected influenza season who meet any of the following criteria: (1) Resident received the influenza vaccine during the most recent influenza season, either in the facility (O0250A= [1]) or outside the facility (O0250C = [2]) (NQF #0681a, computed separately); or (2) Resident was offered and declined the influenza vaccine (O0250C = [4]) (NQF #0681b, computed separately); or (3) Resident was ineligible due to contraindication(s) (O0250C = [3]) (NQF #0681c, computed separately) (e.g., anaphylactic hypersensitivity to eggs or other components of the vaccine). effective because of bone marrow transplant within the past 6 months, or history of Guillian-Barre Syndrome within 6 weeks after a previous influenza vaccination Data Elements required for the numerator: ICD-10-CM Other Diagnosis Codes ICD-10-PCS Other Procedure Codes ICD-10-PCS Principal Diagnosis Code ICD-10-PCS Principal Procedure Code Influenza Vaccination Status would include influenza vaccine given since August 1st)